-- Most of the subspecies are native to New Zealand and have become endangered as a result of habitat destruction following European settlement and nest predation by introduced species of mammal.
+- Most of the subspecies are native to New Zealand and have become endangered as a result of habitat destruction following European settlement.
+Another pressing problem that has popped up for the species in recent years is nest predation by introduced species of mammals.

-- The Kakariki are probably the most active of all parrots, seldom staying still, never moving slowly and often seen running up and down the wire of the aviary without using their beaks.
+- The Kakariki are probably the most active of all parrots, seldom staying still, never moving slowly and often seen running up and down the wire of the aviary or cage without even using their beaks.

-- Kakarikis are generally said not to be the most playful with toys in their environment and would enjoy and benefit more from different types of perches, swings and occasionally wooden or plastic balls.
+- Kakarikis are generally said not to be the most playful with toys in their environment.
+Yours would probably enjoy and benefit more from different types of perches, swings and occasionally wooden or plastic balls.
 They will chew whatever they have, so be aware that toys may be destroyed along the way.

 If you’re looking for the right parrot species to add to your family, consider one or multiple Kakarikis.
 These colorful, active and playful parakeets are a joy to have in the home!
 Kakariki care is not overly complicated and the species is suitable for beginners.